izzetbiophysicist/izzetbiophysicist/README.md

 - 👋 Hi, I’m Lucas Machado
 - 🧬 I’m looking to collaborate on sctructual biology and machine learning projects
-- 🧪 I'm currently interested in protein design and drug development
+- 🧪 I'm currently interested in protein design and drug discovery
 - 📫 You can reach me at biolucasmachado@gmail.com

 <!---